 Integration testing can expose problems before they occur in real-world program execution.

-System testing is a level of software testing where a complete and fully integrated software product is put to the test.
+In System testing, testing performs in a complete and fully integrated software product.
 The purpose is to evaluate the system’s compliance with the requirements.
 There are two categories of software testing: Black Box and White Box testing.

 User Acceptance testing is the last phase of the software testing process.
 Here, actual software users test the software.
 They have to be sure that the software can handle required tasks in real-world scenarios.
 This testing executes before releasing newly developed software to the market.